Product Performance Metrics and KPIs All Startups Should Track

 What are some examples of startup KPIs?
 Say, you aim to increase sales by 10%, then various metrics can show you whether you're on track and succeeding in that.
 KPIs may have a financial incline (for instance, the average revenue you make per customer) or can monitor the progress against other business aims or cross-department measures (such as customer acquisition).

-Hence, observing key performance indicators allows for determining more to-the-point strategies, highlighting the best-performing areas, or allocating problematic fields.
+Hence, observing key performance indicators allows for determining more to-the-point strategies, highlighting the best-performing areas, or allocating problematic fields, which are crucial when launching a startup.
 Maybe you can go for a more effective "alternative route" or "get around a traffic jam"?
+That's why you have to learn how to utilize KPIs to drive startup growth.

 What Are Metrics Used For?